-The Itea sweetspire shrub is an attractive landscape addition in many areas of the U.S. As a native to this area, attractive foliage and fragrant, drooping bottle brush blooms appear in spring, creating a dazzling display with little care from the gardener.
+The Itea sweetspire shrub is an attractive landscape addition in many areas of the United States.
+As a native to this area, attractive foliage and fragrant, drooping bottle brush blooms appear in spring, creating a dazzling display with little care from the gardener.

 About Itea Shrubs

-The Itea bush grows three to six feet in height, with a width of four to six feet when growing in the wild.
+The Itea bush grows three to 6 feet in height, with a width of 4 to 6 feet when growing in the wild.
 Cultivated Itea sweetspire often does not reach this size.
-Cultivars such as the dwarf form ‘Shirley’s Compact’ reaches only 18 inches and ‘Merlot’ tops out at just 3 and 1/2 feet.
+Cultivars such as the dwarf form ‘Shirley’s Compact’ reaches only 18 inches and ‘Merlot’ tops out at just 3 1/2 feet.

 The Itea shrub is also known as Virginia sweetspire and Virginia willow.
 It attracts butterflies and its berries provide food for passing birds.

 Botanically named Itea virginica, Itea sweetspire has a rounded form when planted in sunny areas.
 Locate the Itea shrub in moist to wet soils in a part shade to full sun area for fragrant racemes of the 4-inch blooms in May.

 The moderately growing Itea plant takes an erect form with arching branches.
 Although it is one of few shrubs that live in wet soil, the Itea bush is also drought tolerant.
 Attractive, reddish, autumn foliage makes the Itea sweetspire an excellent part of the fall display.